smartcontractkit/documentation/docs/Introduction/getting-started.md

   </div>
 </div>

-Running your own Chainlink node?
+Need to run your own Chainlink node?
 See the [Node Operator's Guide](/chainlink-nodes/) to learn about starting and maintaining Chainlink Nodes.